 See also: Where in the world is my data and how secure is it?

 Security is another important subject to consider while getting a new smart home device to your home because the last thing you want is getting hacked.

 We believe that security of smart home products needs to focus on the consumer and innovative solutions rather than blandly saying the cloud side has the latest firewalls, encrypted data and other protection.

 There are a few things we have done already and more to come.
 Firstly, the user must use their mobile/tablet/laptop whilst connected to the home network before being able to remotely control their devices - this is a 2-factor-authentication design so more secure than just username/password.
 Secondly, remote access goes through our servers securely meaning we can log and identify any issues with remote access (the alternative would be to use direct access by exposing a port from the home network but that’s not a wise solution and we don’t advocate that method at all).
 Thirdly we allow the user to decide which features of their smart home they actually wish to be able to access remotely - e.g. do you really need to be able to change/delete devices and users remotely; probably not.

 5) Bad Internet connection

 When we researched consumer expectations, over 70% said they experience internet connection issues multiple times a year and therefore over 80% vociferously required smart home products to work offline.
 A fact demonstrated by regular outages affecting most of the smart thermostats.

-Thus imagine having all your automation running smoothly until one day when you really need it, your internet connection fails and all your automation scenes stops running.
+Imagine having all your automation running smoothly until one day when you really need it, your internet connection fails and all your automation scenes stops running.
 That would look more like a dumb house than a smart one.